kontopoulos/Radial-Line-of-Sight-Viewshed/README.md

 - Observer coordinates (lon/lat in EPSG:WGS4326 - WGS84).
 - Observer's elevation in meters.
-- Maximum distance (radius) at which the LoS of the observer can reach.
+- Maximum distance in meters (radius) at which the LoS of the observer can reach.
-- A Digital Elevation Model (DEM) in tif.
+- A Digital Elevation Model (DEM) in geotif.
 - Number of threads.

 ### Output